MonetDBSolutions/squll/README.md

   export PATH="$PATH:$PYTHON_BIN_PATH"
   which pipenv
 ```
-Thereafter you can checkout the SQalpeL repository in a local directory.
+Thereafter you can checkout the SQALPEL repository in a local directory.
 ```
   git clone git@github.com:MonetDBSolutions/SQalpeL.git
   cd SQalpeL